modelix/modelix/README.md

 # How to run modelix

 - At this time there are no builds or releases available.
 You have to clone the repo to use modelix.
 - You can run modelix locally and in the Google cloud.
-The details are described [on this wiki page](https://github.com/modelix/modelix/wiki/Running-Modelix).
+The details are described in [Running modelix](doc/running-modelix.md).
-- Then check out some of the [samples](https://github.com/modelix/modelix/wiki/Samples).
+- Then check out some of the [samples](doc/samples.md).
-- Or check out the [tutorials](https://github.com/modelix/modelix/wiki/Tutorials).
+- Or check out the [tutorials](doc/tutorials.md).

 # Editing the sources